JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.ClassLibrary/Master/p1/v1/README.md

 ## Prerequisites

+The one-to-one equivalent between the purpose for this project existing and the primary technology for which the project relies on.

-- Visual Studio 2022 (17.11.5) or higher installed.
+- `.NET 8.0.7 SDK` or higher installed.
-- Existing JSopX projects (e.g., `JSopX.BridgeTooFar`, `JSopX.ClassLibrary`, `JSopX.WebAPI`, etc.).
-- Installed .NET 8.0.7 SDK.
-- Installed Node.js 20.14.0
-- Basic understanding of `.csproj` and `.sln` file structures.

 [Back to Top](#table-of-contents)

 ## Corequisites

-﻿
-- Ensure the latest Class Library constants, enums, and other settings are up-to-date
+﻿The supporting technologies required for all features to work as expected.

+- `Visual Studio 2022 (17.12.0)` or higher installed.
+- `.NET 8.0.7 SDK` or higher installed..
+- `Node.js 20.14.0` or higher installed.
+- Basic understanding of `.csproj` and `.sln` file structures.

 [Back to Top](#table-of-contents)

 ## Postrequisites

 ﻿
 - Clean and rebuild each project after making changes to ensure includes are properly configured.
+- Ensure the latest Class Library constants, enums, and other settings are up-to-date.

 [Back to Top](#table-of-contents)